-VMAC has recently launched the DTM70-H, the world’s first direct-transmission mounted PTO driven multi-power system.
+VMAC has recently launched the DTM70-H direct-transmission mounted PTO driven multi-power system.
 This innovative VMAC system is notable as allows for simultaneous operation of the air compressor and hydraulic pump.
 In this segment of Meet the Team, we sat down with Chris Moyse, one of the Mechanical Engineers who developed the DTM70-H, to learn more about his role and experience at VMAC, and what he enjoys doing when he is off the clock.

 CAN YOU DESCRIBE YOUR ROLE AT VMAC?

 I’m a Mechanical Engineer on the Vehicle Integrated Products Team.
 As part of this team, I work on integrating VMAC products, including the UNDERHOOD, DTM70 and DTM70-H, into specific vehicles.
 This includes design, development, testing, and supporting these systems.